 Ruston F. Lodi, Director of Public Affairs

-Rus Lodi joined MHP's staff in 2001 after a 22-year newspaper career.
-He is responsible for producing and delivering housing information and reference materials via print and the web to local officials, for-profit and non-profit developers, interested citizens and the media.
+Rus Lodi joined MHP in 2001.
+He is responsible for producing and delivering housing information and resource materials to local officials, for-profit and non-profit developers, lending partners, the general public and the media.

-Prior to joining MHP, he worked for Community Newspaper Company as editor-in-chief of four daily and 22 weekly newspapers that he had helped integrate into single news operation under the flagship MetroWest Daily News.
-After graduating from Colby College he began his career as a news reporter at the then-Middlesex News and also served as sports writer, sports editor, news editor, managing editor and editor.
-While sports editor, his department won New England awards for its team coverage of the Boston Marathon and the death of Boston Celtic star Reggie Lewis.
-During his three years as editor of the MetroWest Daily News, the Framingham-based paper was twice chosen as New England Newspaper of the Year.
+Prior to joining MHP, he worked for Community Newspaper Company as editor-in-chief of four daily and 22 weekly newspapers that he helped integrate into single news operation under the flagship MetroWest Daily News.
+After graduating from Colby College he began his career in 1979 as a news reporter at the MetroWest Daily News (then the Middlesex News).
+In 22 years at the paper, he worked as a news writer, sports writer, sports editor, news editor, managing editor and editor-in-chief.